tesmonrd/code-blog-1/README.md

 Assignment 2:

 Attributions assignment 2: Pat helped me with getting the categories/authors in my drop downs.
 Also, the code review was helpful with getting my filters to work.
 Jonathan helped me get the functionality of my filters working.
+For my tab I used an article that I believer Miranda posted on Slack to help me get it working, mkyong.com.